 And from there, you want to do tiering in various countries to make sure your most vulnerable populations get it.

-In our country, that would be blacks and Native Americans with underlying health conditions and the elderly.
+In our country, that would be blacks and Native Americans and the elderly.

-Ideally, there'll be universal access for a potential vaccine that gets developed, but it's absurd to pretend that different communities aren't in more need than others.
+Ideally, there will be universal access for a potential vaccine that gets developed, but it's absurd to pretend that different communities aren't in more need than others.

 For instance, I would very much like a vaccine for myself, but I recognize that I'm very lucky to be relatively young, in relatively decent shape, have no pre-existing conditions that put me at risk, and I'm able to work from home.